 - 1. A 15-year service pin and certificate for all officials that have completed 15 consecutive years of service as an official. - 2.
 A 25-year service pin and certificate for all officials that have completed 25 years of service as an official. - 3.
 A plaque for each official that has completed 30 years of service as an official. - 4.
 A 40-year service award. - 5.
 A 50-year service gift box. - 6.
 A certificate from IHSA and a plaque to one official in each sport that is the "IHSA Official of the Year" in that sport.

 All awards are given at the summer official's conference in July.
-The awards recognition program is Saturday from 3:15 p.m. to 5:00 p.m.

 Recognized Officials Association